aiMonster/Garmin-Contrast-Shower/README.md

 - Configure first cycle type
 - Refactor code
 - Add the possibility to set a single cycle and use only COLD type for Cold Shower
+- Add the possibility to select the activity type

 # Local set up